amitkeret/quartz/README.md

 This is a mod of the original [Quartz]() skin by pecinko.

 ## Changes from the original skin
-This version adds verious tweaks, with emphasis on support for 3rd-party add-ons and improvement in customization options.
+1. Emphasis on support for 3rd-party add-ons
+1. Improvements in customization options
+1. The **Skin Settings** interface follows the system settings' layout and design
+1. Various tweaks, check changelog.txt for complete list

 ### Supported addons
 - [Skin Widgets](http://forum.xbmc.org/showthread.php?tid=142389)